-3. Suggested Arrangements for the Apportionment Mechanisms of "Gate-fee"

-PMCs should seek the views of households and prepare relevant guidelines or house rules for their reference when devising the "gatefee" apportionment mechanism.
+3. Suggested Arrangements for the Apportionment Mechanisms of "Gate-fee" PMCs should seek the views of tenants and prepare relevant guidelines or tenant rules for their reference when devising the "gate-fee" apportionment mechanism.
 PMCs may refer to the following suggested "gate-fee" apportionment mechanisms for reference:

-(A) Apportionment of fees proportional to the household usage of garbage bags
+(A) Apportionment of fees proportional to the usage of garbage bags

 PMCs may consider adopting standardised garbage bags (Nondesignated bags) as the tool of the apportionment mechanism.
-They may provide households with garbage bags of one or more specific capacities while households would request for garbage bags of suitable quantities and/or capacities depending on their needs every month.
-PMCs should make monthly records on the amount of garbage bags/total capacity of garbage bags distributed to each household, and then apportion the "gate-fee" based on the record.
+They may provide tenants with garbage bags of one or more specific capacities while tenants would request for garbage bags of suitable quantities and/or capacities depending on their needs every month.
+PMCs should make monthly records on the amount of garbage bags/total capacity of garbage bags distributed to each tenant, and then apportion the "gate-fee" based on the record.